 A Philadelphia man has been arrested in conjunction with three recent area bank robberies, the Lower Providence Police Department said Friday afternoon.

 David Alan Sprintz, 35, of Tree Street in Philadelphia, was arrested shortly after 5:00 p.m.
 Thursday, police said.
 Sprintz was reportedly found hiding behind a washer and dryer in his basement while police searched his home.

-Police said leads stemming from Thursday's robbery of a Citizens Bank branch in Audubon led them to Sprintz.
+Police said leads stemming from in Audubon led them to Sprintz.
 Police located a vehicle spotted leaving the scene of the Thursday morning robbery near Sprintz's South Philadelphia residence.

 Sprintz was ordered held on $100,000 bail.
 He is charged with Robbery, Theft by Unlawful Taking, Receiving Stolen Property, Criminal Conspiracy at Robbery, Simple Assault, Terroristic Threats and Tampering with or Fabricating Physical Evidence.
 A preliminary hearing is scheduled for next Wednesday, June 13 at 10:00 a.m.

 Police continue to look for an alleged accomplice of Sprintz.
 Police unsuccessfully attempted to arrest Kevin Gilchrist, 38, at his Tree Street residence in Philadelphia on Friday morning and are continuing attempts to locate him.

 Gilchrist is believed to be the previously unidentified man who entered the banks and presented tellers with demand notes during the May 15 and May 21 robberies.

 Nobody was injured during any of the three bank robberies.

 Lower Providence Police Chief Francis Carroll credited the prompt actions of an eyewitness to the Thursday robbery "key" to identifying the suspects.